Camila Batmanghelidjh: Kids Company

 In 2015, it was first reported that Kids Company was in significant financial difficulty due to unsubstantiated allegations.
-Kids Company received a £3m government grant in July of that year but within 10 minutes of the money transfer, allegations of sexual abuse emerged via BBC Newsnight.
-The programme broadcast the allegations prior to the outcome of any police investigation and the report led funders to withdraw grants.
+Kids Company received a £3 million government grant in July of that year but within ten minutes of the money transfer, allegations of sexual abuse emerged via Newsnight.
+The programme broadcast the allegations before the outcome of any police investigation, and the report led funders to withdraw grants.

-In August 2015, the charity had a year's funding, including 3 months reserves, and could meet all its liabilities.
-Mrs Justice Falk later confirmed that the charity would have survived if it had not been for the unsubstantiated sexual abuse allegations, broadcast by Newsnight, without first being brought to the attention of the charity or any professional bodies.
+In August 2015, the charity had a year's funding, including three months' reserves, and could meet all its liabilities.
+Mrs Justice Falk later confirmed that the charity would have survived if not for the unsubstantiated sexual abuse allegations, broadcast by Newsnight without being brought to the charity's attention or any professional bodies.

-The Metropolitan Police cleared the charity of any wrongdoing in early 2016 and commended its safeguarding practices.
+The Metropolitan Police cleared the charity of wrongdoing in early 2016 and commended its safeguarding practices.

-In July 2015 a report by Newsnight and BuzzFeed revealed that public funding for Kids Company was to be withheld unless Batmanghelidjh was replaced.
-On 3 July it was reported that Batmanghelidjh would step down as chief executive in the next few months and continue in a "presidential" role.
+In July 2015, a report by Newsnight and BuzzFeed revealed that public funding for Kids Company was to be withheld unless Batmanghelidjh was replaced.
+On 3 July, it was reported that Batmanghelidjh would step down as chief executive in the next few months and continue in a "presidential" role.

-On 5 August 2015, Kids Company closed its operations less than a week after receiving a government grant of £3 million.
-The charity was given the money against the advice of officials, who had raised concerns about value for money and how it would be spent.
+On 5 August 2015, Kids Company closed its operations, less than a week after receiving a government grant of £3 million.
+The charity was given the money against the advice of officials, who had raised concerns about the value of money and how it would be spent.
 The charity had announced that it was closing down because "it [was] unable to pay its debts as they fall due".

-Speaking to The Daily Telegraph in August 2015, Batmanghelidjh said she hoped Kids Company could make a comeback after some restructuring and once the media storm had died down.
+Speaking to The Daily Telegraph in August 2015, Batmanghelidjh said she hoped Kids Company could return after some restructuring and once the media storm had died down.

-Post 2015, Batmanghelidjh continued to work with vulnerable children and families.
-This included the provision of good, therapy, advocacy and safeguarding.
-She collaborated with a number of charities including Oasis Community Learning.
+After 2015, Batmanghelidjh continued to work with vulnerable children and families.
+This included the provision of good therapy, advocacy and safeguarding.
+She collaborated with several charities, including Oasis Community Learning.

-In February 2016, the Commons Public Administration and Constitutional Affairs Committee (PACAC) released a report describing the collapse of Kids Company as “an extraordinary catalogue of failures”.
-It concluded that throughout Kids Company's 19 year existence, the Board ignored repeated warnings about the charity's financial health, failed to provide robust evidence of the charity's outcomes, and did not adequately address increasing concerns about the suitability of its programmes and behaviours of its staff.
+In February 2016, the Commons Public Administration and Constitutional Affairs Committee (PACAC) released a report describing the collapse of Kids Company as "an extraordinary catalogue of failures".
+It concluded that throughout Kids Company's 19-year existence, the Board ignored repeated warnings about the charity's financial health, failed to provide robust evidence of the charity's outcomes, and did not adequately address increasing concerns about the suitability of its programmes and behaviours of its staff.
 The Trustees' negligent financial management rendered the charity unable to survive the predicted reduction in donations following the emergence of allegations of sexual abuse.
-Its closure left many vulnerable beneficiaries without an important source of support.
+Its closure left many vulnerable beneficiaries without an essential source of support.
 The report cites extraordinary accounts of luxury items and holidays or spa days being lavished on "Camila's kids", a favoured group of clients, concluding that such expenditure diverted charitable funds from other projects and programmes that had the potential to provide more long-term and effective support to a wider group of young people.